Productive-Edge/pe-fuzzy-search-java/README.md

 </dependency>
 ```

-## History of creation this library
+## History of creation of this library

 This library was implemented at [Productive Edge LLC](https://www.productiveedge.com/)
-to solve the problem of the information extraction from documents with
+to solve the problem of information extraction from documents with
 high [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) error rate, where keywords are too unstable for
 pattern matching or machine learning.